Ohnto-IT/Lists-for-Twitter-Blue-Blocker/README.md

 | -------- | ------- | ------- |
 | <img src="img/Step_1.png"/>  | <img src="img/Step_2.png"/>   |  <img src="img/Step_3.png"/> |

+### Although many of these accounts no longer exist or aren't subscribed to Twitter Blue anymore, these lists will certainly help filter out far-right "individuals".

 ## License
 The license contained in this repository applies only to the files inside the [/code](https://github.com/Ohnto-IT/Lists-for-Twitter-Blue-Blocker/tree/main/Code) folder.